 Money in India: All You Need to Know

-How to Handle Money in India
+The 2016 Money Crisis in India

 How to Get Rupees BEFORE your trip to India

 In England, you used to be able to get Rupees at Thomas Cook.
-But, I was recently told a by a friend who tried that they stopped doing this.
-You will have to call them and check and ask your bank if they can order some in.
+However, now you will have to call and ask your bank if they can order some in.